gbmhunter/blog/content/electronics/components/capacitors.md

     \(V\) the voltage (Volts)<br>
 </p>

 However, if you really want to optimise the charge pump capacitor, this rule does not suffice.
-The Fairchild Semiconductor Application Note, ["Design And Application Guide Of Bootstrap Circuit For High-Voltage Gate-Drive IC"](http://www.fairchildsemi.com/an/AN/AN-6076.pdf) has an indepth analysis of the bootstrap capacitor and surrounding circuit.
+The Fairchild Semiconductor Application Note, ["Design And Application Guide Of Bootstrap Circuit For High-Voltage Gate-Drive IC"](http://www.fairchildsemi.com/an/AN/AN-6076.pdf) has an in-depth analysis of the bootstrap capacitor and surrounding circuit.

 The following circuit shows a charge pump circuit used to generate -5V from a +5V PWM signal.